-In addition to an increased risk for type 2 diabetes, women with a history of GDM have an elevated risk for developing CVD and hypertension later in life [21; 22; 23; 24].
+In addition to an increased risk for type 2 diabetes, women with a history of GDM have an elevated risk of developing CVD and hypertension later in life [21; 22; 23; 24].
 Being overweight with a history of GDM or pre-eclampsia further increases this risk.

-The American Heart Association recommends that healthcare providers ask female patients about their history of GDM in the routine assessment of cardiovascular risk.
-They also recommend referral of women with complicated pregnancies to primary care or cardiology for monitoring of cardiovascular risk factors [24].
+The American Heart Association recommends that healthcare providers ask female patients about their history of GDM in the routine assessment of cardio-vascular risk.
+They also recommend referring women with complicated pregnancies to primary care or cardiology for close monitoring of cardiovascular risk factors [24].